patricialmd/aged-care-safety-analytics/README.md

 | **Response time: MEDIUM severity** | 3-15 minutes | Moderate incidents addressed quickly | Care Facility Protocols | Medium-severity incidents addressed within 15 minutes | Aged care operational standards |
 | **Response time: LOW severity** | 5-30 minutes | Low-priority incidents handled in normal workflow | Operational Efficiency | Low-severity incidents managed within routine care workflows | Standard aged care practice |
 | **Resolved status** | 75% Yes, 25% No | Most incidents are resolved, some need ongoing care | Clinical Documentation | Some incidents require ongoing monitoring or treatment; not all resolve immediately | Clinical documentation practice |

+As a summary, the parameters in the datasets I have created using Python are all research-backed.
+Nothing is made up randomly.
+The exact percentages (such as fall, medication, and the like) matches official AIHW 2023-24 government data.
+The fall timing, activity levels and heart rates use peer-reviewed studies.
+The WHO temperature guidelines and Mayo Clinic rates follow medical standards.
+Merged together, the three datasets contain a combined total of 366,608 records across 3 files which shows a realistic data volume.
+They also follow proper database design principles, including foreign keys, normalisation, and relational structure.

+---

 ## 8 SQL Queries Used
 **Query 1: Population & Risk Profiling**